ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 finger in water and holding it in the air on a warm day.
 Aft-r doing this three or four times he will find his finger
 uncemfortably cold —Exchange paper.
-Mary B. Sumner has presented at the office of th
+Mary B. Sumner has presented at the office of the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_anderson_ver01:data:sn83026172:00211678380:1863090901:0478/pct:20.260912,84.984520,15.364793,7.847106/!600,600/0/default.jpg"/>
 </td>